GHeinzelmann/BAT.py/README.md

-*Coming soon: GHDD.py, a fully automated tool for guest-host ABFE calculations using DD with pmemd.cuda*
+*Just released: GHOAT.py, a fully automated tool for guest-host ABFE calculations using DD with pmemd.cuda: GHeinzelmann/GHOAT.py.
+Will soon add a turorial a detailed user guide, right after addressing  the current BAT.py issues.*

 # BAT.py